Breadkenty/SmashHub/README.md

 A web app where Super Smash Brothers Ultimate players can upload combos for any characters to share.

+## Contribution

+We'd love to have contributors for Smash Combos!
+Please read both contributing guidelines and instructions on getting started.
+If you need to communicate outside of Github, please join our discord server <a href="https://discord.com/invite/VbnAwUg">Discord server</a>.

+Please keep in mind that everyone working on Smash Combos must follow the <a href="./CODE_OF_CONDUCT.md">code of conduct</a>.

 ## Features

 This project is a working progress with more features to come.
 Here are some to name a few: